Q10 science on strengthening the Heart muscle

 A myocardial deficiency of Q10, which is higher with increased severity of the disease, is reduced by Q10 therapy (Folkers 1985).

-Plasma Q10 concentration is an independent predictor of mortality.
+Plasma Q10 concentration is an independent predictor of mortality in Chronic Heart Failure.
 The Q10 deficiency might be detrimental to the long-term prognosis of CHF, and there is a rationale for controlled intervention studies with Q10 (Molyneux 2008).

 Critical Review: Coenzyme Q10, endothelial function, and cardiovascular disease (Littarru 2011)